We have been family owned and operated for four generations.

 In 1964, Henry’s son, Wendell, married Ruth Fisher and moved into the original farm home where they raised their four daughters.
 Wendell had spent two years at Michigan State studying dairy science and in 1968, 4 years after returning from the army, Wendell took over the ownership of the farm from his father.
 Because of Wendell’s particular interest in dairy cattle, he began to focus the business solely on Holsteins, expanding the herd from 30 to about 80 cattle.

-Currently, Country Dairy milks about 1,500 cattle, processes milk, makes cheese, ice cream, and butter, employs about 125 people, and in 2004, opened its first retail store.
-The Farm Store and adjacent Moo School are the destination for tourists, school children, and guests from all over the world.
+Currently, Country Dairy milks about 1,200 cows, processes milk, makes cheese, ice cream, and butter, employs about 125 people.
+In 2004, Country Dairy opened its first retail store on the farm.
+The Farm Store and adjacent Moo School have become a destination for tourists, school children, and guests from all over the world.
 It offers a restaurant menu, ice cream, Country Dairy products, gift items, tours, and information about Country Dairy.

 Country Dairy is now into the fourth generation with Amy Van Gunst, Paul and Betsy Arkema, Rob and Teresa Eekhoff, and Matt and Trudy Ash.
 The Van Gunst family is grateful for the long history of God’s faithfulness that has extended throughout the generations.